-Professional Sports' Comeback Gains Momentum, But For Some Leagues Cautiously
+Professional Sports' Comeback Gains Momentum, But Some Leagues Move Cautiously

 If you ask Emory University epidemiologist Zach Binney, the short answer is yes.

-"The truth is, in the U.S. right now, we still have a high burden of cases," says Binney, who also writes and consults about sports injuries and athlete health.
+"The truth is, in the U.S. right now, we still have a high burden of cases," said Binney, who also writes and consults about sports injuries and athletes' health.

 "It varies from area to area, but overall, we have a lot of sick people.
-That's a problem [in professional sports], because it increases the likelihood of somebody in a league getting infected and then spreading it around the league, where you may be in sustained close contact with a lot of other folks.
-Teammates and people on other teams if you play in a contact sport."
+That's a problem [in professional sports], because it increases the likelihood of somebody in a league getting infected and then spreading it around the league, where you may be in sustained close contact with a lot of other folks, teammates and people on other teams if you play in a contact sport."

 Another significant factor is testing for the coronavirus.
-There still isn't enough in the U.S. and Binney says there needs to be more so sports leagues can, in good conscience, do the kind of rigorous screening they need to.
+There still isn't enough in the United States, and Binney said there should be more so sports leagues can, in good conscience, do the kind of rigorous screening needed.

-"If the general population and even first responders and health care workers don't have the tests they need," Binney says, "then it would raise severe ethical questions for a pro sports team to be testing their folks on a daily basis."
+"If the general population and even first responders and health care workers don't have the tests they need," Binney said, "then it would raise severe ethical questions for a pro sports team to be testing their folks on a daily basis."

-NASCAR, for one is getting around this by not testing.
+NASCAR, for one, is getting around this issue by not testing.

-The return to stock car racing, at the famed Darlington Raceway in South Carolina, was notable for its numerous safety precautions.
-There were no fans in the grandstand and the number of support people at the track was limited.
+The return to stock car racing at the famed Darlington Raceway in South Carolina was notable for its numerous safety precautions.
+There were no fans in the grandstand, and the number of support people at the track was limited.

 But there wasn't on-site testing.
 NASCAR officials said they were being sensitive to the country's test shortage.

-"These tests remain in short supply," John Bobo, NASCAR's vice president of racing operations, said late last month.
+"These tests remain in short supply," John Bobo, NASCAR's vice president of racing operations, said last month.
 "Getting results can take two to three days.
 Really those tests should be targeted for people most in need."

-Still, the lack of testing might've increased the risk for those at the race.
+Still, the lack of testing might have increased the risk for those at the race.

-Violations and a promise to be better
+Violations and a promise to "be better"

-At the UFC event in Jacksonville, Fla., earlier this month, there also were rigorous health and safety measures in place.
-Including testing.
+At a UFC event this month in Jacksonville, Fla., there also were rigorous health and safety measures in place, including testing.
 But there were violations of those measures, even after a fighter and two of his cornermen tested positive for the coronavirus and were removed from the event.
-Rules required social distancing, no touching or face-to-face post-match interviews.
-But after fighter Justin Gaethje slugged his way to victory, TV interviewer Joe Rogan stood next to him and shook one of Gaethje's blood hands, saying "I don't care."
+Rules required social distancing, no touching or face-to-face, post-match interviews.
+But after fighter Justin Gaethje slugged his way to victory, TV interviewer Joe Rogan stood next to him and shook one of Gaethje's bloody hands, saying, "I don't care."

-Asked about the violations, UFC president Dana White promised to "be better."
+Asked about the violations, UFC President Dana White promised to "be better."

 Other leagues, plotting their returns, hope to avoid problems like these from the outset.